w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 Examples of use cases

-* Business domain.  _Users traditionally work with an _organized data schema_, where the structure and _semantics of the data in use is shared_ across the corporation or even B2B.
-Yet, a large proportion of businesses deal with _bad quality data_. _Sources_ of bad data _need to be identified_ and corrected to avoid costly errors in business forecasting.
+* Business domain.  _Users traditionally work with an _organized data schema_, where the structure and _semantics of the data in use are shared_ across the corporation or even B2B.
+Yet, a large proportion of businesses deal with _bad-quality data_. _Sources_ of bad data _need to be identified_ and corrected to avoid costly errors in business forecasting.
 * Scientific/research domain. _Data_ used in the scientific field can be _ad hoc_ and driven by _individual researchers_ or small communities.
-The scientific field is moving _towards more collaborative research_ and organizational boundaries are disappearing. _Sharing data and metadata across organizations is essential_, leading to a convergence on common schemes to ensure compatibility.
+The scientific field is moving _towards more collaborative research_ and organizational boundaries are disappearing. _Sharing data and metadata across organizations is essential_, leading to convergence on common schemes to ensure compatibility.
 Issues of _trust_, _quality_, and _copyright_ of data are significant when using third-party data in such a loosely connected network.

 Simmhan, Yogesh L., Beth Plale, and Dennis Gannon.
 "A survey of data provenance techniques."  _Computer Science Department, Indiana University, Bloomington IN_ 47405 (2005): 69.